 How to Make Chia Seed Kombucha

-- ¼ to ½ cup rehydrated Chia Seed Gel - To Make: Add 1 part chia seeds to 4 parts warm water (I usually mix ¼ cup seeds with 1 cup warm water), stir well, put lid on and leave in fridge at least a few hours.
+- ¼ to ½ cup rehydrated chia seed gel - To Make: Add 1 part chia seeds to 4 parts warm water (I usually mix ¼ cup seeds with 1 cup warm water).
+Stir well, put lid on, and leave in refrigerator for at least a few hours.

 - Put as much rehydrated chia seed gel as desired in a cup or bottle.

 - Add 1 cup or more of kombucha and stir well to incorporate.